psyducc/aktivitasatm/README.md

 # Cleaning Data Aktivitas ATM Tahun 2020
-As an assignment for job recruitment.
+An assignment for job recruitment.